Julia-Immer/developer-notes/developer-notes.md

     cloud-controller-manager(optional) :  Used to interacted with APIs of cloud providers.
 Ex: create external resources like load balancers, storage, or use security groups.

+What happens if the control plane has only one main node and it fails?
+Then: https://tinyurl.com/yc7k9haa

 ### kube-apiserver

-A RESTful interface exposed over HTTPS.
+A RESTful interface exposed over HTTP by default, but can be set up to be HTTPS.
-A container running on kubernetes.
+A container service running on kubernetes.
 The front-end of kubernetes resposible for all communication and processing all requests, inside and outside the cluster.

 Validates in 3 stages all requests, before processing them:
     1) Authentication: proving you are who you say you are.
 Can be done with certificate or external identity management.
 Kubernetes users are *always* externally managed.
     2) Authorization: deciding what the requester is allowed to do.
 Role Based Access Control(RBAC)
-    3) Admission Control: controllers can be used to modify of validate the request.
+    3) Admission Control: controllers can be used to modify or validate the request.
 Ex: user tries to use container from untrusted registery.  admission controller blocks request.
 Open Policy Agent can be used to manage control externally.

+### kube-scheduler

+Makes the decision of what node to start a job on but does not actually start the job.
+Continues to look for an appropriate node based on the specifications in the configmap until one is found.

 ## Worker nodes